REDWEB

 Back to top

-Wraps Express with sensible defaults (JSON body parsing, CORS, static asset folders) and starts listening immediately.
+Wraps Express with sensible defaults (JSON body parsing, CORS, static asset folders) and starts listening immediately unless `listen: false` is supplied.
 You get the underlying Express instance back via `app`.

 Options